vrijune/Java_Enum/README.md

 ==========

 ## Exercise One: Sorting, Comparable & Comparator
-In the `ex01` package, you’ll notice our familiar Shape classes once again.
+In the `ex01` package, notice our familiar Shape classes once again.
 For this exercise, we want to sort a list of Shapes in a couple of different ways.

 When you’ve completed steps 1 and 2 below, your program should compile and run without errors, and produce the output shown here:
 ```text